A Test to Vote? Could That Save Us From Narcissistic Maniacs?

 Our lawmakers will have the final say, but not until the questions and the procedures have been tested so thoroughly that the stream of but-but-but will have dried out.

-Voter tests cannot be rolled out on a grand scale just like that.
-They should be tried and tested among smaller groups, then at a number of local elections, until it is wise to launch them at the national level.
+And voter tests cannot be rolled out on a grand scale just like that.
+They should be tried on smaller groups, then at a number of local elections, until it is wise to launch them at the national level.

-And testing and trying are the key issues here.
+Testing and trying are the key issues here—and also the solutions.

 We need more experimentation

-A sad thing about politics is the lack of testing.
-Politicians are so afraid of making mistakes and risking not being re-elected they dedicate almost zero time to test and try anything.
+A sad thing about politics is the lack of experimentation.
+Politicians are so afraid of making mistakes and risking not being re-elected, they dedicate almost zero time to trying out anything.
 Instead, they employ endless energy defending every little move they make.
 Or on attacking the other side for their mistakes.

 What if politics were more like science?
 We start with a hypothesis and test it out.
 If it doesn’t work, we amend it or discard it and come up with something else.